Henry and Cato: Plot

 Against the advice of his friend and fellow priest, Brendan Craddock, Cato decides to leave the priesthood and go away with Joe.
 He obtains a job teaching at a school in Leeds, and plans to support Joe while he gets an education.
 Cato asks Henry to lend him £500 to help him get started in his new life, and Henry sends him the money.
 However, Joe turns against Cato, refusing to go with him and telling Cato that he wants nothing to do with him now that he has left the priesthood.
 "I cared for you once, Father, but I cared for the other you, the one that wore a robe and had nothing, not even an electric kettle."
 In despair, Cato returns to Pennwood, his father's house.
 His father is delighted that he has lost his faith and intends to become a schoolmaster.

 After a few days Cato goes back to the mission house in London, hoping that Joe will return.
 Joe does return, but kidnaps Cato and holds him for ransom in an abandoned air raid shelter, telling Cato that he is working for a dangerous gang of criminals.
 He forces Cato to write a letter asking Henry for £100,000.
 Henry delivers part of the amount, and Joe demands that he bring the rest, after wounding him on the hand with a knife.
 Later, Joe gets Cato to summon his sister Colette, and when she arrives he tries to rape her, cutting her face with his knife when she resists.
 Hearing her cries, Cato manages to escape from an adjoining room where he has been locked up, and hits Joe on the head, killing him.
 Colette survives the attack, and she and Cato are rescued.

 Back at Laxlinden Hall, Stephanie decides to return to London rather than marry Henry and go to the United States.
 Henry decides not to sell Laxlinden after all, but to live there and develop a model village on his property.
 At the end of the novel, Henry has married Colette, and Cato is on his way to Leeds to take up his teaching job.

 Major themes

 At the beginning of the novel each of the two main characters is at a turning point in his life.
 Their stories overlap and intertwine throughout, as the third-person narrative focusses alternately on Henry and Cato.
 The complex structure is supported by formal symmetries in the characters' situations.
 For example, Henry and Cato's parents are a widow and a widower respectively, Henry had an older brother and Cato has a younger sister, and Henry is sexually attracted to an older woman with whom he plans to share his life, while Cato is similarly attracted to a young boy.
-Lorna Sage remarks in her review of the novel that this deployment of "multiple contrasts and operlaps of its two heroes' careers" is "a technique at which Miss Murdoch has become so carelessly expert that one soon loses sight of its crude binary origins".
+Lorna Sage remarks in her review of the novel that this deployment of "multiple contrasts and overlaps of its two heroes' careers" is "a technique at which Miss Murdoch has become so carelessly expert that one soon loses sight of its crude binary origins".